bufbuild-ru/docs/docs/migration-guides/migrate-from-prototool/index.md

 ### `prototool x inspect`

-There is no equivalent in `buf`.We recommend using `buf build -o -#format=json | jq` instead for Protobuf schema inspection.
+There is no equivalent in `buf`.

+We recommend using `buf build -o -#format=json | jq` instead for Protobuf schema inspection.
 We plan on providing additional tooling for inspection in the future through a different mechanism.

 ## Docker